Japanese style, small-plate Tapas dishes of grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.

 How To Make Izakaya Sauce For Several Cold Plates

-Once the selection of items you plan to serve have been beautifully cut, gently steamed, or lightly grilled, set them each out in front of you and decide which dressing best matches the items you have chosen.
+Once you have selected the items you plan to serve, and they have been beautifully cut, gently steamed, or lightly grilled, set them each in small plates to be served on.

 Ingredients Needed